fermyon/developer/content/wasm-languages/zig.md

 0: main.wasm
 1: 123
 2: hello
 ```

 ## Example 2

-In this example we are going to build a hello-world type of example (print a response) and build using Zig.
+In this example we are going to build a hello-world-type of example and build using Zig.
 We will then run the application with wasmtime, and then the Zig-built `.wasm` binary will run inside a [Spin](https://developer.fermyon.com/spin/v2/index) application.

 Create a new Zig program: